 January was plagued by ASLEF strikes and poor weather, on January 4th the cold weather froze the stone in the Mountsorrell - Kennett working, led by 25277 & 25296, it was several days before unloading could take place.
-25040 & 25069 were noted at High Wycombe on January 13th on a down ecs working.
+25040 & 25069 were noted at High Wycombe on January 13th on a down empty coaching stock working.

 For the SR the latter half of January was a miserable time.
 January 2nd found the Central Division reduced to a shambles, snow and ice coupled to equipment failures and crewing issues demolished the timetable.
-The next day a guards strike at Selhurst involving ice on emu footboards incapacitated local services Snow returned on January 23rd, coupled to the freezing conditions meant grief for the electric units.
-Continuing ASLEF action compounded the passengers woes, especially their inaction on 23rd which allowed heavy ice to build up since no de-icing trains were running.
-The next day saw most Central Division emus cancelled unless a locomotive was available to assist, a most unusual sight was 31114 & 73004 assisting an 8-SAP formation on a down Brighton train, the Class 31 being removed at Redhill.
+The next day a guards strike at Selhurst involving ice on electric multiple unit footboards incapacitated local services.
+Snow returned on January 23rd, coupled to the freezing conditions meant grief for the electric units.
+Continuing ASLEF action compounded the passengers woes, especially their inaction on 23rd which allowed heavy ice to build up since the de-icing trains were not running.
+The next day saw most Central Division electric multiple units cancelled unless a locomotive was available to assist, a most unusual sight was 31114 & 73004 assisting an 8-SAP formation on a down Brighton train, the Class 31 being removed at Redhill.
 On January 24th the 05.13 Staines - Windsor froze to the rail between Ashford & Feltham.
-A Ripple Lane - Earley tank train surrendered 37215 to assist the stranded train, taking the twelve car working to Twickenham where the emu's struggled on alone to Waterloo.
+A Ripple Lane - Earley tank train surrendered 37215 to assist the stranded train, taking the twelve car working to Twickenham where the units struggled on alone to Waterloo.
 January 26th also brought heavy icing and major problems, it would not be until the 29th that conditions would ease.
 On the SE Division similar problems were encountered, especially on the North Kent lines with ice and snow requiring diesel power, especially on those days after the ASLEF stoppages.

 February 7th found 24081 & 25290 in charge of the 05.38 Healey Mills - Northwich and 09.20 return.
 The infamous 15.15 Plymouth - Manchester featured 25056 north from Gloucester.

 Heavy snowfall on February 14th brought much grief to the SE Division, Sole Street Bank on the Chatham line, saw four early morning trains stuck on the bank.
 Two of the trains were freed after about six hours, the latter two were eventually dragged back to Rochester, by which time the trapped commuters should have been making their regular journey home!
-February 15 & 16th brought heavy snow bringing chaos to the Midland mainline south of Leicester, the 20.00 Sheffield - St Pancras of the 5th was noted at Luton at 7.30am the following morning.
+February 15th & 16th brought heavy snow bringing chaos to the Midland mainline south of Leicester, the 20.00 Sheffield - St Pancras of the 5th was noted at Luton at 7.30am the following morning.
 Delays were also incurred due to a St Pancras guard's dispute on 19th and by a nationwide maintenance dispute the next day.
-Drifting snow on the ECML on the 15th between Stoke & Doncaster brought out two Class 31's with ploughs at each end, other Class 31's assisting a number of local dmu's.
+Drifting snow on the ECML on the 15th between Stoke & Doncaster brought out two Class 31s with ploughs at each end, other Class 31s assisting a number of local diesel multiple units.
 On the GE a thirty foot deep drift was encountered by a snowplough at Twenty Foot River.
 The WCML was also affected though not as seriously, with ice continuously disrupting the beginning of the morning services.
 And regrettably a railway worker was killed on snow clearing duties near Rowley Regis.
-A little further north came more disruption, a Manchester area dispute affected dmu refueling leading to greater use of Type 4's on the Blackpool - Manchester services.
+A little further north came more disruption, a Manchester area dispute affected diesel multiple unit refueling leading to greater use of Type 4s on the Blackpool - Manchester services, with 46020 & 46030 filling in, each with five coaches.
 February 23 found 25131 on the 08.10 to Southport, whilst 25042 was one of four diesels working the Manchester - Oldham - Rochdale - Manchester circuit.
-Allerton depot was affected by a dispute concerning dmu maintenance creating a major reduction in local services.
-Not that the dmu's were alone in this blacklisting for maintenance men in the London area (Finsbury Park) were refusing to work on 'foreign' power, this occurring at the height of the bad weather.
+Allerton depot was affected by a dispute concerning diesel multiple unit maintenance creating a major reduction in local services.
+Not that the units were alone in this blacklisting for maintenance men in the London area (Finsbury Park) were refusing to work on 'foreign' power, this occurring at the height of the bad weather.
 Peterborough became an emergency refueling center, locomotives from both north & south being exchanged to minimise service dislocation.
 In conjunction with this and the bad weather stock diagrams became hopelessly confused, so much so that 55011 and two coaches worked a round trip to Leicester on February 21st.